 The resource is designed for students to use independently using a tablet or computer.
 It is split into distinct chapters so that students follow the story from start to finish.
 Prior to the lesson, teachers can download supporting worksheets which are designed to be completed separately once students have worked through the online resource.

-- Watch a video introducing the 1866 petition, how it started, how it was debated in Parliament and how it sparked a nationwide movement.
+- The 1866 petition, how it started, how it was debated in Parliament and how it sparked a nationwide movement

-- Take a quiz on life in 1866 and the rights women had.
+- What life was like in 1866 and the rights women had

-- Explore the petition in detail, test out their source analysis skills and discover how many people signed in their area.
+- The 1866 petition in more detail, testing out their source analysis skills and discovering how many people signed in their area

 Grid demonstrating how this petition resource relates to the curricula for England, Scotland, Wales and Northern Ireland.